 Eat Like An Egyptian

 We all know that food is the lynchpin of cross-cultural understanding, and in a city that’s known as a major melting pot, breaking pitta bread should be the first thing on your Egyptian London agenda.
 But sadly, aside from Ali Baba near Baker Street, Ahl Cairo is the only self-proclaimed Egyptian restaurant in the city, tucked away on quiet Bell Street, off Edgware Road.

-The menu carries most of the responsibility to transport you to Cairo with classic dishes like Ful medammis, an Egyptian take on refried beans, fateer a pizza-style treat, and molokhia, a cross between kale and spinach which is made into a soup.
+The menu carries most of the responsibility to transport you to Cairo with classic dishes like Ful medames, an Egyptian take on refried beans, feteer a pizza-style treat, and molokhia, a cross between kale and spinach which is made into a soup.

 Known previously as Meya, Meya which literally means ‘one hundred, one hundred’ but translates in Egyptian idiom as ‘excellent, excellent’ the food lives up to the name and is genuinely tasty and home-cooked.

-The Koshari Street food chain now had 3 branches in London, but I remember when it opened in 2013 being delighted that someone had brought koshari (pronounced cooshary), a classic Egyptian comfort food that’s cheap and easy to make and easy to eat on the go, to the London masses.
+The Koshari Street food chain now had 3 branches in London, and I remember being delighted when it first opened in 2013 to see that someone had brought koshari (pronounced cooshary) – a classic Egyptian comfort food that’s cheap and easy to make and easy to eat on the go – to the hungry London masses.

 If you’re heading into central London you could try Yalla Yalla, which again is not strictly Egyptian, but does represent a very closely related but much more omnipresent branch of Middle Eastern cuisine; Lebanese food.

 I’ve often wondered why immigration to the UK was so much more prevalent among amongst the Lebanese – and wished that more Egyptians like my dad had made the move here back in the day, and brought their delicious food with them so we could see more Egyptian restaurants on London’s streets.

 Bond With Egyptian Street Food At Home